Compost at Home: Build Your Own Backyard Compost System at Home

 - Not enough materials

-- Wrong recipe (will be in another blog)
+- Wrong recipe

 - Incorrect process